How to Laminate Wood Together: A Step-by-Step Guide

 Laminating the Wood

 Laminating the wood is an important step in a woodworking project.
-The goal of lamination is to create a strong bond between different layers of wood, allowing for a stronger, more secure wood joined together than the sum of its parts.
+The goal of lamination is to create a strong bond between different layers of wood, allowing for a stronger, more secure panel than the sum of its parts.

 Finally, use a palm sander to sand down any rough edges and clean up any excess glue or debris from around the edges of your project.
 This helps create a nice seamless join between each piece of wood.